gfs8966/Tufts/Nov17/index.md

 ---
 ## Counter vs contents
-The placeholder can be numeric (counter) or can cylcle through elements of a vector
+The placeholder can cylcle through elements of a vector

 ```r
 a<-letters[1:10]